Doctor of Philosophy (Theological Studies) Program

 Applicants for the PhD/THS program must fulfill the following requirements:

 - Have earned a Master of Divinity (MDiv) degree (or equivalent) from an accredited institution.
-Specifically this should include 18 hours in Old Testament and Biblical Hebrew, 14 hours in New Testament and Biblical Greek, 15 hours in Systematic Theology, and 7 hours in Church History.
+Specifically this should include 18 units in Old Testament and Biblical Hebrew, 14 units in New Testament and Biblical Greek, 15 units in Systematic Theology, and 7 units in Church History.
 In special circumstances, the department of concentration may accept applicants who demonstrate particular qualities that justify their admission into the program without the MDiv degree.

 - Have documented evidence of competency in biblical Greek and Hebrew.